-4In the US, location decisions refer to the state in which a foreign firm locates or a county within the state.
+In the US, location decisions refer to the state in which a foreign firm locates or a county within the state.
 These are not necessarily sequential choices as firms often compare counties across states (Greenstone et al., 2010).

-FDI can have electoral benefits for incumbent politicians (Jensen and Malesky, 2018; Owen, 2019; Slattery, 2022).5 New plant announcement are high profile local media events that connect a politician to job creation in voters' minds (Bao and Chen, 2018).
+Though less relevant to foreign firms, politicians may target incentives to campaign donors or otherwise politically connected firms (Sobel et al., 2022).
+Foreign firms are prohibited from making contributions and minds (Bao & Chen, 2018).
 Despite a resurgence of economic nationalism (Andrews et al., 2018), nearly 75 percent of Americans surveyed report a favorable view of new FDI (Pew Research Center, 2014).
 Politicians do not discriminate against foreign firms when offering incentives (Jensen et al., 2020).

 We propose that, to the extent that politicians can favor certain areas, they offer more incentives to projects in counties with swing voters.
-Investment incentives are well suited to persuade moderate voters who lack strong party allegiances.
-In general, targeted spending is an effort to draw the support of moderate voters (Cox, 2009; Stokes, 2005).
-All else equal, moderates are more responsive to targeted spending as compared to core supporters who are motivated by ideology (Dixit and Londregan, 1996; Grimmer et al., 2012).
-Moderates privilege politicians' skill and experience, and are more responsive to economic policies of candidates whose ideology they do not share (Fowler et al., 2022; Krasa and Polborn, 2014).
-This is especially likely during economic crises.
-Theories of retrospective economic voting propose that voters hold incumbent governors accountable for their state's economic conditions (Atkeson and Partin, 1995; Carsey and Wright, 1998; Niemi et al., 1995), regardless of whether they have control over the state's economy (Cummins and Holyoke, 2018; Svoboda, 1995).
+Investment incentives are well suited to persuade voters who lack strong party allegiances (Cox, 2009).
+Such voters are often more responsive to targeted spending (Dixit & Londregan, 1996; Grimmer et al., 2012), economic policies of ideologically distant candidates, and politicians' skill and experience (Fowler et al., 2022).
+In general, voters hold incumbent governors accountable for state economic conditions regardless of whether they have control over the state's economy (Atkeson & Partin, 1995).